 RSF recognizes and invites the realities of race, class, gender, and religion into conversations of economic life.
 Our experience has been that financial relationships are one avenue into better understanding how we practice our values and make choices.
-In 2006, 2007, and 2008, RSF hosted a series of conversations on the subject of Money, Race, and Class.
+Since 2006, RSF has hosted a series of conversations on the subject of Money, Race, and Class.
 By serving as a host for these conversations, some of the deeper social and cultural issues, for which money is a bellwether, could be brought to light and made a more conscious part of decisions both financial and social.
 In the interest of engaging a wider circle in this important dialogue, we have posted PDF transcripts of the conversations below:

 Economics of Peace Conference

 On October 18-23, 2009, RSF Social Finance and Praxis Peace Institute hosted The Economics of Peace conference in Sonoma, California.
 In the midst of global economic collapse, an expanding income gap, accelerating climate change, and exponential growth in global debt, The Economics of Peace was a call for engaged citizens from the U.S. and abroad to help forge a new economic agenda for the 21st century.
 The conference showcased leading thinkers and practitioners transforming the way the world works with money.
 To read more about The Economics of Peace conference, click here.
 For video of all the conference’s major presentations, visit: http://vimeo.com/channels/theeconomicsofpeace.